 80,000 Ultimate Rewards Bonus with Chase Ink Business Preferred

 First and foremost, the new business card is expected to come with 80,000 Ultimate Rewards points when you spend $5,000 in the first three months of account opening.

 This beats the current 70k bonus that you can earn via the limited time in-branch Chase Ink Plus offer, or the 60k public offer available via the Chase website.

 So another 10,000 Ultimate Rewards points for the same amount of spending is the first plus to this new credit card.

 Chase Ink Business Preferred Offers 3X Points in 4 Categories

-Secondly, the yet-to-be-released Chase Ink Business Preferred card will come with four 3X bonus categories geared toward business owners.
+Secondly, the Chase Ink Business Preferred card comes with four 3X bonus categories geared toward business owners.

 - Advertising on social media and search engines